 Paris is a relatively small and compact city, but it fits a lot of character into a walkable metropolis that is easy to navigate by metro, bike, or on foot.
 You can have a completely different experience depending on where you stay in Paris, from a quiet, family-friendly tour of museums and beautiful Paris parks, to a raucous time out on the town at some of the coolest bars and restaurants in the city.
-Where you stay will heavily influence the experience you have, so here are some of our thoughts on the best neighborhoods in Paris to visit for every kind of trip.
+Where you stay will heavily influence the experience you have, so here are some of our thoughts on the best arrondissement to stay in Paris, depending on your vacation needs.

 Paris Arrondissements